 Servitas Development Manager Morgan Thomas shares his advice on how developers can choose a trash removal plan for their properties.

 Creating the right trash removal plan isn’t easy considering the average college student produces 640 pounds of solid waste per year.
 Compounded by the ever-growing sizes of student housing projects today, along with property staff, vending, and sometimes retail, the amount of waste produced adds up quickly.
 Therefore, knowing how much you will have and how to dispose of it is essential for a successfully operating building.
 This often-overlooked condition has the potential to be a costly oversight, so operators should prioritize choosing and planning the right system early.
+The Williamson County dump is where you can go to get rid of your garbage.

 Several factors ultimately weigh into accurately projecting waste production.
 Below I describe four that I focus on when determining the appropriate final solution.
 I used these steps to very accurately project the waste removal program at Bayview in Miami, and will continue to use these same steps on our future projects at Blinn College.